The Pillbugs

 The Pillbugs were an American power pop and psychedelic pop group that emerged on the indie music scene in the late 1990s.

 Based in Toledo, Ohio, the band consisted of Mark Mikel (vocals/guitar/keyboards), David Murnen (vocals/percussion), Mark Kelley (vocals/bass), Scott Tabner (guitar), Dan Chalmers (drums/vocals).
 They released 5 albums and initially billed themselves as "the world's most psychedelic band."
 Of this statement Mikel said, "I don't know if we are or not.
 We thought so when we first formed.
 It was just something to draw attention.
 It probably isn't completely true."

 The Pillbugs disbanded in 2008 following Mark Kelley's death from an endocrine disorder.

 History

+1991 - 1999

-1991 - 1998: Mark Mikel formed a band with David Murnen, Mark Kelley, Dan Chalmers and Scott Tabner named after himself.
+Mark Mikel formed a band with David Murnen, Mark Kelley, Dan Chalmers and Scott Tabner named after himself.
 They performed numerous times and released two original albums named Sorghum Pudding in 1991, The Idiot Smiles in 1994, and one cover album named Blatant Ripoffs in 1996.
 After building fame in their area, they decided to change their name to make them more Beatles-esque, which because The Beatles were one of their greatest influences, makes "The Pillbugs" a fitting name.
 After they changed their name in early 1998, they began work on their first album under the name.

-June 1998: The first Pillbugs CD is released on their own label (Omniphonic).
-This was a 32 song double-disc set.
+In June of the same year, The first Pillbugs CD is released on their own label (Omniphonic).
+This was a 32-song double-disc set.
 All songs were produced by Mark Mikel.

-July 1999: Bass player/vocalist Mark Kelley is diagnosed with a rare lung cancer.
+In July 1999, Bass player/vocalist Mark Kelley is diagnosed with a rare lung cancer.